 Confession: I like broken shit.
 I’m just drawn to it.
 Always have been.
 I like it even more if it used to be shiny, beautiful, innocent or full of promise.
-The way down is so interesting to me; the way it actually happens, why it happens, the little details that break off as it’s happening.
-It’s usually dark stuff.
-People don’t want to talk about it usually… not fun at a party.
+See, the way down is so interesting to me.
+The way it actually happens, why it happens, the little details that break off as it’s happening.
+It’s dark stuff.
+People don’t want to talk about it… not fun at a party.
 But everyone thinks about it, usually when they’re alone.

 That’s just the first act though.
 The second act is what happens when you get to the bottom.
 There’s a freedom there.
 When you’re beyond preaching, and over the guilt.
 You arrive at a dangerous kind of emotional escape velocity where things can break apart.
 And then they do.

 And that leads to the third act: the next life.
 You’re the same, sort of, but changed.
 First purpose become next purpose.
 It’s when you’re standing on the other side of a burnt bridge.
 When you let everything go.
 It feels pretty good.
 Relaxed.
 And things come back together in new ways.

 I think this is why I’ve always been attracted to junk yards.
 All that rusty, broken shit just lying around.
 Story after story.
 Ever go to a good junk yard on an unbearably hot summer day and look really closely at the totaled cars?
 Crumpled up engine compartment, cracked windshield, what might be blood on the steering wheel… and you find some weirdly-shaped engine part… part of a drive train… a rusted gear of some sort.
 You haggle with the junkyard guy who smells like grease and could give a shit about your artistic notions.
 “Whatever, man.
 It’s $40 bucks.
 That’s my bottom price.”

 You bring the gear home and put it on your kitchen counter.
 Every morning you stare at it, trying to decipher the shape.
 It’s living its next life… a resurrection as sculpture.
 From function to art.